-- The end of the month in which your employment with the Company ends, - The end of the month in which you waive coverage, - The last day of the month in which you are no longer an eligible employee (for more information, see Who's Eligible on page A-1), - The date you die, - The date the Company no longer offers the coverage (or, in the case of insured plans, the policy terminates), - The date certain coverages continued during a leave of absence end (for more information, see When You're on a Leave of Absence on page A-13), or - The date any required premium payment is not made.
+- The end of the month in which your employment with the Company ends, - The end of the month in which you waive coverage, - The date you are no longer an eligible employee (for more information, see Who's Eligible on page A-1), - The date you die, - The date the Company no longer offers the coverage (or, in the case of insured plans, the policy terminates), - The date certain coverages continued during a leave of absence end (for more information, see When You're on a Leave of Absence on page A-7), or - The date any required premium payment is not made.

-For life insurance coverages, the benefit ends the date you terminate from the Company.
-For Flexible Spending Accounts (FSAs), the coverage end date depends on the type of FSA account.
-For details, see the Flexible Spending Accounts chapter beginning on page H-1.
+For details on the coverage end date for Flexible Spending Accounts (FSAs), see the Flexible Spending Accounts chapter beginning on page E-1.